mstream/nix-chad/docs/options.generated.md

-Jump to a line with the next diagnostic message\.
+Jump to a line with the next diagnostic message